Brian Entwistle, senior

 Matt Rafferty, junior

-Matt Rafferty is a sophomore Composition major from Timonium, Maryland, just outside Baltimore, who is proud to call the trombone his primary instrument.
+Matt Rafferty is a Composition major from Timonium, Maryland, just outside Baltimore, who is proud to call the trombone his primary instrument.
 While at Dulaney High School, he played lead trombone in the Maryland All-State, Baltimore County Honors, and Dulaney Varsity jazz bands, and conducted the Dulaney Rhapsody orchestra.
 Matt has composed works for concert band, jazz band, string orchestra, brass ensemble, and various smaller groups.
 When not composing or playing, he spends his time swimming, playing pick-up sports, and sitting in his dorm looking forward to his lessons with Professor Wilson.

 Josiah Williams, junior

 Josiah Williams is a Trombone Performance major at the Blair School of Music.
 Josiah takes full advantage of the collaborative culture at Blair, performing with the Vanderbilt Wind Symphony and Vanderbilt Orchestra as well as chamber ensembles like brass quintet, brass choir, and trombone quartet.
 In addition to classical and solo playing, Josiah loves to play jazz trombone, performing with the Blair Big Band, the Blair Jazz Combo and substituting for performances with the Nashville Jazz Orchestra.
 Josiah holds a passion for the marching arts, and served as Drum Major for two years in his high school program.
 Josiah marched as a member of the euphonium section of the 2013 Phantom Regiment Drum and Bugle Corps and plans to tour with DCI again.
 Josiah pursues his academic interests of English, Philosophy, and History in the rigorous environment of Vanderbilt University and plans to attend law school after his time at Vanderbilt.

 Sydney Allen, sophomore